Donald Trump’s New Chief Of Staff Has ‘Escalated Tensions’ In The White House, Report Says

 — Yashar Ali ???? (@yashar) March 7, 2020

-Per Bloomberg, Meadow’s moves have “damaged morale” in the West Wing and spiked anxiety of a “broader shakeup.”
+Per Bloomberg, Meadow’s moves have “damaged morale” in the West Wing and spiked anxiety about a “broader shakeup.”
 As reported by Talking Points Memo, such fears aren’t unfounded.
-The publication points to a report from The New York Times that claims Grisham’s departure is the first of many more personnel changes that Meadows will make in his new role.
+The publication points to a report from The New York Times claiming Grisham’s departure is the first of many more personnel changes that Meadows will make in his new role.

-Meadows is reportedly working closely with Trump’s son-in-law and senior adviser, Jared Kushner, who was allegedly a force behind the departure of former White House chief of staff John Kelly.
-Throughout his time at the White House, Kelly clashed with Kushner on multiple occasions.
+Meadows is reportedly working closely with Trump’s son-in-law and senior adviser, Jared Kushner, who was allegedly a force behind the departure of former White House Chief of Staff John Kelly.
+During his time at the White House, Kelly clashed with Kushner on multiple occasions.

 As reported by CNBC, Trump is considering a second COVID-19 task force that will include Meadows, as well as Treasury Secretary Steven Mnuchin and National Economic Council Director Larry Kudlow.
 The team is reportedly meant to focus on the economic damage that has been caused by the pandemic.